 Professional Organizations in Management

-AMA's 26 business courses educate management professionals seeking new skills in areas including project management, analytics, and human resources management.
-AMA's women's leadership center supports women students and professionals in management.
+AMA offers 26 business courses to educate management professionals seeking new skills in project management, analytics, and human resources management.
+Its Women's Leadership Center supports female students and professionals in management.

-SMS seeks to unite strategic management scholars and industry professionals through its annual conferences, journal publications, and funding initiatives.
+SMS unites strategic management scholars and industry professionals through annual conferences, journal publications, and funding initiatives.

-A nonprofit devoted to improving the administrative profession, IAAP supports office and administrative professionals through conferences, certification programs, and leadership development.
+This nonprofit, devoted to improving the administrative profession, supports office and administrative professionals through conferences, certification programs, and leadership development.